 This is a simple urine test.
 We’ll check a sample of your urine for things like infections or blood.

 Ultrasound imaging, CT scans and X-rays are used to look for cysts, tumors, obstructions, tears and changes in the appearance in your kidneys and pelvic region.

 This is a test that allows urologists to see the inside of the bladder and urethra.
 Cystoscopy is commonly used to diagnose the causes of incontinence, chronic UTIs and blood in the urine.
 During this test, a urologist will insert a special camera called a cystoscope into the urinary tract.
 Most patients only feel a slight discomfort during the test, and we’ll do our best to keep you comfortable.

 Urodynamic testing refers to a variety of tests that check how well your bladder, urethra and sphincter function.
 These tests check the flow of your urine, the proteins in your urine samples and other factors that affect your urine.
-Our urologists might recommend urodynamic testing for bladder control issues, frequent urination, weak urine flow and other conditions.
+Our urologists might recommend urodynamic testing for bladder control issues, frequent urination due to an overactive bladder, weak urine flow and other conditions.

 During a biopsy, we’ll carefully remove some tissue so that it can be examined in a lab.
 Biopsies can be used to test for a variety of conditions that affect the bladder, kidneys and prostate.
 We’ll help keep you comfortable during a biopsy by using local anesthetic, anesthesia or pain medicine when needed.

 A PSA test is used to screen for prostate cancer.
 Prostate-specific antigen (PSA) is a protein made by the prostate gland.
 It’s normal to have some PSA in your blood, but high amounts of PSA might indicate a risk of prostate cancer.
 During a PSA test, your blood will be drawn and examined in the lab.
 This test can help detect prostate cancer early, when it’s easier to treat.
 Talk to one of our